rossm6/accounts/README.md

   4. Voided (rather than delete transactions the software will change the status to 'void'.
 Such transactions are then automatically invisible from the usual views).

 Transactions on the purchase and sales ledger can also be "matched".
-This is a nice feature, which, surprisingly, Xero, a major accountancy providers, appears to lack.
+This is a nice feature, which, surprisingly, Xero, a major accountancy provider, appears to lack.
 This way the user can see which transactions are matched to each other.
 For example which invoices a payment is matched to i.e. which invoices the payment pays.
 Matches can also be edited or removed altogether.